Kale-Ko/EJCL/README.md

 ## Storage types

-EJCL also offers a variety of storage options listed bellow.
+EJCL also offers a variety of storage options listed below.

 ### Local filesystem